 So, you have the new little member of your family.
 Congrats!
-Your puppy is only a few weeks old, but he gives you the whole bunch of joy and love.
+Your puppy is only a few weeks old, but he gives you a whole bunch of joy and love.
 There’s no way little puppy’s parents won’t give all their care and attention to him.
 The most evident way to do it is to feed the puppy the best food that meets the unique nutritional needs which depend on the breed, size, and age.

 The main difference between the adult dog food and the puppy food is that the latter contains more nutrients and calories intended to provide the growth and the proper development of a young canine.
 Then, similar to human babies, puppies have more sensitive stomachs, so they need more delicate and easily digestible food.
 That’s why it’s important to select special puppy food for them until they become mature.